 5. Try out freshers activities out of your comfort zone

-UCL boasts many activities during freshers week for everyone, ranging from yoga to walking tours to even clubbing at Fabric.
-It's a great time to try out activities you usually wouldn't, truth is these events are a great chance for you to bond with the people you just met.
+The Union boasts many activities during the start of term for everyone, ranging from yoga to walking tours to club nights.
+It's a great time to try out activities you usually wouldn't, and a great chance for you to bond with the people you just met.
 Invite some acquaintances along with you, and it can become a fun shared experience to look back on.

 6. Strike up a random conversation